Microgynon 30

 -

-The Microgynon contraceptive pill can have some side effects, and these are most likely to happen within the first few months of treatment.
-Once your body adjusts to the new medication regime, most side effects should settle down.
+The Microgynon contraceptive pill can have some side effects, and these are most likely to happen within the first few months of starting the pill.
+Once your body adjusts to Microgynon, most side effects should settle down.
 If you get any side effects that bother you a lot or are not going away, speak to your doctor.

 Common side effects of Microgynon that affect up to 10% of people include: